Igneous Geology: Geochemistry, Geochronology and Volcanology EARTH4072

 By the end of this course students will be able to:

-■ Outline and discuss the petrogenesis of mantle- and crustally-derived magmas using a variety of geochemical datasets, including radiogenic and stable isotopes.
+■ Outline and discuss the petrogenesis of mantle- and crustally-derived magmas using a variety of petrographic and geochemical datasets, including radiogenic and stable isotopes.

-■ Critically evaluate dating methodologies for igneous rocks.
+■ Critically evaluate and apply dating methodologies for igneous rocks.

 ■ Describe and interpret volcanic rocks in the field and propose eruption histories and modes of deposition or emplacement.